pulumi/examples/aws-ts-netlify-cms-and-oauth/cms/README.md

 - create a new branch at docs repo
 - open a pull request
 - make initial commit to the branch
-- add tag to the commit says "drafts"
+- Add tag to the PR that indicates that it is a "draft"
-- produce a card at the drafts column on the editorial workflow page (mentioned in 5.
-6.)
+- Adds a card in the drafts column on the editorial workflow page (more on the workflow UI below)

 5. Click the Back button to go back to the collections page and clicking the **Workflow** button would bring out the editorial workflow